 About the Author

-Jannette Brimm is a business skills trainer.
+Jannette Brimm is a soft skills trainer for solicitors.
 After being approved by the SRA in 2013 to deliver training to solicitors, Jannette set up SKILLSSANCTUARY Ltd, the Chancery Lane based business soft skills training company for solicitors only.

 Working in the legal sector for 27 years, Jannette Brimm has provided business support to solicitors at law firms such as Dentons, Maples and Calder (Cayman Islands), Watson Farley and Williams, Wedlake Bell, Eversheds and Mayer Brown.